OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ## Requirements

-Before starting to debug, you should use the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) to create a custom functions project.
-For guidance about how to create a custom functions project, see the [custom functions tutorial](../tutorials/excel-tutorial-create-custom-functions.md).
+This debugging process only works for UI-less custom functions, which are custom functions that use the `OfficeRuntime` JavaScript runtime.
+This debugging process doesn't work with custom functions that use the `SharedRuntime` JavaScript runtime, or with custom functions that use the `CustomFunctionsRuntime` JavaScript runtime.

 ## Use the VS Code debugger for Excel Desktop